imaigene/BEHAV3D_Colab/README.md

 - To **edit a cell**, double click on the text.
 This will show you either the source code (in code cells) or the source text (in text cells).
 - You can use the **`#`**-mark in code cells to comment out parts of the code.
 This allows you to keep the original code piece in the cell as a comment.

-### Download your predictions
-**Store your data** and ALL its results elsewhere by downloading it from Google Drive and after that clean the original folder tree (datasets, results, trained model etc.) if you plan to train or use new networks.
-Please note that the notebook will otherwise **OVERWRITE** all files which have the same name.